Seteco/Somorrostro/Running-behind-nginx.md

 server {
    listen 80;

-   # the virtual host name of this
+   # the virtual host name of this subfolder should be exposed
-   server_name netdata.example.com;
+   #server_name netdata.example.com;

    location /netdata {
         return 301 /netdata/;